Israeli invasion of Syria (2024–present): 2025

 On 25 March, several Syrian gunmen attacked Israeli soldiers in Kuwaya.
 No Israeli troops were harmed, and five people were killed by retaliatory fire and a drone strike.
 Also that day, the IDF announced that the Paratroopers Brigade and Yahalom had carried out several raids against weapon storage sites in southern Syria in recent weeks.

 On 2 April, Israeli forces conducted a deep incursion in Daraa Governorate, advancing towards Nawa.
 Mosques called upon residents to defend, and some 2,000 men bearing hunting rifles or no arms mobilised to prevent the Israelis from capturing the nearby Jabiliya Dam, whose reservoir supplies water to Nawa and its surrounding settlements.
 In response, Israeli forces conducted drone strikes that killed nine people, although they later withdrew.
 Thousands attended the funerals of those killed the following day, including Daraa governor Anwar al-Zoubi.

 On 4 April, it was reported that the Israeli military and Israeli settler movement began organizing trips for Israeli civilians inside the newly occupied part of Syria.

 On 10 April, the Israeli newspaper Ynet reported that Israeli soldiers have been shooting at Syrian shepherds and that 100 sheep had been killed.
 The Israelis have also prevented Syrians from accessing their farmland and have fired towards and threatened Syrian civilians at the Al-Mantra Dam in Quneitra.

-On the 29 of April, Israeli minister Bezalel Smotrich stated: "we will end this campaign when Syria is dismantled".
+On 29 April, Israeli minister Bezalel Smotrich stated: "we will end this campaign when Syria is dismantled".

 On 1 May, an Israeli soldier from the 890th Battalion was killed and three others suffered minor injuries following a car accident during an operation on Highway 98 in the Golan Heights.

 On 3 May, the IDF announced that it sent troops to southern Syria who were ready to "prevent the entry of hostile forces into the area of Druze villages" amid deadly clashes in the area.
 It also evacuated 15 Syrian Druze wounded in the clashes to hospitals in Israel throughout the week.

 On 9 May, seven BBC Arabic journalists, including Feras Kilani, were detained at gunpoint by Israeli soldiers while they were filming in the area of an unguarded checkpoint, around 200 km from Quneitra.
 The soldiers took them to a room in the crossing point between Quneitra and the Golan Heights, where they were all handcuffed and blindfolded except for Kilani, who was told that he would be treated differently.
 The team was held for about seven hours, during which they were strip searched, interrogated, and had photos on their phones and laptops deleted.